forestdb/forestdb.org/MAINTENANCE.md

 # Forest maintenance notes

 Status of the forestdb.org cleanup, and what still needs doing.
-Written 2026-06-12.
+Written 2026-06-12; updated later the same day after a second pass that resolved every open item from the first version of this file.
 This file is excluded from the Jekyll build.

 ## How to verify models